statelyai/xstate/docs/guides/typescript.md

 - `value` - the state value of the typestate (compound states should be referenced using object syntax; e.g., `{ idle: 'error' }` instead of `"idle.error"`)
 - `context` - the narrowed context of the typestate when the state matches the given `value`

-The typestates of a machine are specified as the 3rd generic type in `createMachine<TContext, TEvent, TState>`.
+The typestates of a machine are specified as the 3rd generic type in `createMachine<TContext, TEvent, TTypestate>`.

 **Example:**